 The Battle of the Conscious vs the Subconscious Mind

 ‘As with animals, many of our decision-making drivers are below the surface.
-An animal doesn’t “decide” to fly or hunt or sleep or fight in the way that we go about making many of our own choices of what to do—it simply follows the instructions that come from the subconscious parts of its brain.
+An animal does not “decide” to fly or hunt or sleep or fight in the way that we go about making many of our own choices of what to do—it simply follows the instructions that come from the subconscious parts of its brain.
 These same sorts of instructions come to us from the same parts of our brains, sometimes for good evolutionary reasons and sometimes to our detriment.
 Our subconscious fears and desires drive our motivations and actions through emotions such as love, fear, and inspiration.
-It’s physiological.
+It is physiological.
 Love, for example, is a cocktail of chemicals (such as oxytocin) secreted by the pituitary gland.

 …I also came to understand that while some subconscious parts of our brains are dangerously animalistic, others are smarter and quicker than our conscious minds.
 Our greatest moments of inspiration often “pop” up from our subconscious.
 We experience these creative breakthroughs when we are relaxed and not trying to access the part of the brain in which they reside, which is generally the neocortex.
 When you say, “I just thought of something,” you noticed your subconscious mind telling your conscious mind something.
-With training, it’s possible to open this stream of communication.
+With training, it is possible to open this stream of communication.

-Many people only see the conscious mind and aren’t aware of the benefits of connecting it to the subconscious.
+Many people only see the conscious mind and are not aware of the benefits of connecting it to the subconscious.
 They believe that the way to accomplish more is to cram more into the conscious mind and make it work harder, but this is often counterproductive.
 While it may seem counterintuitive, clearing your head can be the best way to make progress.

 Ray’s theory gives relevance to the feeling of procrastination.
 Sometimes, when you relax and put things off for a while, you sometimes get a ‘lightbulb’ moment out of nowhere―it is in fact, your subconscious saving the day.